JNBarr/Where_I_Put_My_Java/README.md

 (15/03/2021) Have found my Java tutorial book so I can get on with my tutorials.
 I was at switch statements (did these on tutorialspoint) so I will move to the next part soon.

+(07/04/2021) Have done some Java based excerises from the Sams book.
+Have been uploaded under a different naming convention, I should probably organise these files better so they are structured in some sort of logical way.